pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

 1.2  Import necessary packages

 .. note::
-    This tutorial is intended for pytorch versions 1.12 and later.
-If you are using 1.11 or earlier, replace all instances of `size_based_auto_wrap_policy` with `default_auto_wrap_policy`.
+    This tutorial is intended for PyTorch versions 1.12 and later.
+If you are using an earlier version, replace all instances of `size_based_auto_wrap_policy` with `default_auto_wrap_policy`.

 .. code-block:: python